manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.

+## S3: A place in the cloud for our code

 With this, Terraform is prepared to do some real work, so let's give it something to work on.
 We start by defining our S3 setup, in file `s3.tf`:

     resource "aws_s3_bucket" "frontend" {